Cornell's online courses are a great way to

-Per-credit tuition for Cornell's 2017 online classes is $1,360, so a three-credit class will be $4,080.
+Per-credit tuition for Cornell's 2019 Winter Session classes is $1,460, so a three-credit class will be $4,380.
 Cornell tuition does not include textbooks for the class.
 You may be required by the faculty to purchase textbooks.

 When do I have to pay?

 If you are approved by the Summer College director, we ask that you immediately submit your enrollment form and payment to Cornell.
-Payment for three-week Summer Session online classes (those starting May 31) must be postmarked by May 5, 2017.
-Payment for six-week Summer Session online classes (those starting June 26) must be postmarked by May 26, 2017.
+The deadline for Winter Session online courses is November 30, 2018.

 What are acceptable payment methods?